Get to know my approach, training, and personal story.

 I am prelicensed as a Licensed Professional Counselor Candidate in the state of Colorado, supervised by Amanda Brucki, LCSW, and as a Professional Counselor Associate in the state of Oregon, supervised by Kaleigh Boysen-Quinata, LMFT.

-The therapeutic relationship is the most essential element of therapy, and all great relationships are built on trust.
+• The therapeutic relationship is the most essential element of therapy, and all great relationships are built on trust.
 It’s often difficult to trust someone you don’t know, so below are a few tidbits about me.

 I’ve also always been drawn to the helper role.
-I’m the oldest of four children so naturally I grew to become responsible, reliable, attentive, and a strong leader (although my sister calls it “bossy”) .
+I’m the oldest of four children so naturally I grew to become responsible, reliable, attentive, and a strong leader (although my sister calls me “bossy”) .
 I also started babysitting/nannying for work as soon as I was able to.
 I began working with neurodivergent children professionally when I was 19 engaging in multiple part time roles for many different agencies and internship sites throughout college in order to perfect my craft of helping others (perfectionism being another firstborn trait).

 In addition to being passionate about exploring the workings of the mind and caring for others, I also have a deep love for animals and value spending time with my two dogs, cat, and rabbit.